codatio/codat-docs/blog/240505-new-webhook-zapier-integration.md

 - What is the service
 - Where to go to learn how to use it
 - An image
 - Why is it in pre-release: We are currently going through Zapier's approval process.
-For us to start this we need to have at least 3 beta users to using our integration.
+For us to start this, we need to have at least 3 beta users to using our integration.
 Would be good to reach out to some clients for this.
 Read the doc and it shows you how to get access to the private integration.
+Please do test.